 #6.
 It’s not bitter, taste and you’ll love it

-When my mum wanted to give drug that’s bitter, she will first taste it right in front of me.
-Then with a broad smiling face she tells me; hmmmm it tastes like honey.
+When my mom wanted to give a drug that’s bitter, she will first taste it right in front of me.
+Then with a broad smiling face, she tells me; hmm it tastes like honey.
 Then I’m eager to taste it too.
 Who doesn’t like honey?

 That lie usually made me question her sense of taste.
 When she finishes cooking and tell me the food tastes sweet, I doubt it.
 I knew the kind of troubles things she called sweet caused me.
 So I usually taste with the tip of my tongue first.
 Just to be sure.
-Me and her have different sense of taste.
-Usually the opposite
+I and she have a different sense of taste.
+Usually the opposite.

 #7.
 I’m waiting for you.
 Go inside and wear something